tomwadley/sexting-xkeyscore/README.md

 Communicate with government surveillance programs via your metadata.

-This is a component of an art project I collaborated on with [Rosa Nussbaum](http://rosanussbaum.com/sexting-xkeyscore.html).
+This is a component of an art collaboration with [Rosa Nussbaum](https://rosanussbaum.com/work/sexting-xkeyscore/).

 Your message is encoded as a sequence of instructions (send an email, make a purchase etc.) which, when followed, produce metadata.
 It has been shown that this metadata is stored and analysed by the security agencies.